davidmoten/java-builder-pattern-tricks/README.md

   .build();
 ```

 Now let's improve the builder.
 We have to consider the `Book` object itself.
 It has two mandatory fields `author` and `title` and one optional field `category`.
-Let's rewrite the `Book` builder.
+Let's make a little change to the builder.

 ```java